-The US Air Force announced it intends to buy 141 HH-47 Chinook helicopters to conduct Combat Search and Rescue (CSAR) missions.
-If you want to talk about multi-tasking, you've found the right aircraft in the Chinook.
-We want to use the selection of the HH-47 as an excuse to explore the CH-47 aircraft from the time of its first appearance in combat in Vietnam in 1965 to its present use in Afghanistan, including its emergency use responding to the 2005 earthquake in Pakistan.
+If you want to talk about multi-tasking, you've found the right aircraft in the CH-47 Chinook.
+This story explores the CH-47 aircraft from the time of its first appearance in combat in Vietnam in 1965 to its present use in Afghanistan, including its emergency use responding to the 2005 earthquake in Pakistan.
 We'll even give you an aircraft "walk-around."

 December 13, 2006

 - The H-21, a tandem rotor goes to fight in Vietnam